wiseman-timelord/AntiMsVirus/README.md

 # AntiMsVirus-Ps

 ### STATUS: ALPHA
-- Stuck: Why is there a higher privaledge than Admin?
+- This is probably going to involve a lot more work now/possibly a dead end.
 ```
 Found 2 processes
 Attempting to stop process 8264 - MpCopyAccelerator